Teradata/stacki-wiki/Frontend-Installation.md

 1. CD/DVD Device
 2. Hard Disk

-stacki allows you to place only the Frontend on your public network and to then deploy all Backend servers on an isolated private network.
+Stacki allows you to place only the Frontend on your public network and to then deploy all Backend servers on an isolated private network.
 This recommended setup is shown below.